DBoo92/317Hardware/index.md

 I designed the middle section of my case which will enclosed by acrylic plates on the top and bottom.
 This piece has been sent out for 3D printing.

 View 1:
-Front cutout - Pi USB and ethernet
-Side cutout  - Pi USB-C power, HDMI, and audio
+Front cutout - Pi USB and ethernet, Side cutout  - Pi USB-C power, HDMI, and audio
 ![scadfront](https://raw.githubusercontent.com/DBoo92/317Hardware/master/mechanical/ProjectBoxMiddleRPI(1).png)

 View 2:
-Bottom cutout - Pi SD card access
-Top cutout - access to switch and DC jack on PCB
+Bottom cutout - Pi SD card access, Top cutout - access to switch and DC jack on PCB
 ![scadback](https://raw.githubusercontent.com/DBoo92/317Hardware/master/mechanical/ProjectBoxMiddleRPI(2).png)

 -----